Dinner service in the Strangers' Dining Room:

 All persons and baggage are subject to security searches at any time.
 Customers shall bring no baggage larger than hand luggage (56cm x 45cm x 25cm) through any pedestrian security search point.

 The personal data collected on this website will be held and processed in accordance with the provisions of the Data Protection Act 1998 (‘the Act’).
 The Clerk of the House is the data controller for HOC.
-The information you provide will be processed for the purpose of restaurant table reservations and will not be shared unless there is authorisation or a legitimate reason for doing so in accordance with the Act.
-The information you provide will be retained on the system for 3 years for the purposes of:
+The information you provide will be processed for the purpose of managing your restaurant table reservation and will not be shared unless there is authorisation or a legitimate reason for doing so in accordance with the Act.
+The information you provide will be retained on our reservation system for up to 3 years for the purposes of:

 - administering your reservation;